 Scotland is one of the strongest economies in the world – with advantages and resources few nations can match.

-- Under the SNP productivity growth in Scotland is four times as fast as the UK.
-Since 2007 Scotland’s productivity is up by 9.4 per cent, while stagnating for the UK as a whole.
+- Productivity growth in Scotland is four times as fast as the UK - as measured by output per hour worked.
+Since the SNP came to office, productivity has increased by 9.4 per cent, while stagnating for the UK as a whole.

 - Today Scotland has the highest pay anywhere in the UK outside of London and the South East.
 ONS figures show median full time gross annual pay has grown 21 per cent in the last ten years.